SauravSewparsad/HTML-CSS-/README.md

 - To match a caption to an image on a web page, use figures and figcaption elements.
 For example, show a dog picture and add a caption using figcaption.
 Then, put the image and caption together in a figure element, providing more information about the content.
 - Figures can be used for interactive graphics and visual illustrations, making them useful for demonstrating concepts.

+Day 4: I put the tutorial i was watching on hold and proceeded to study and prepare myself for my assessment on friday.
+I did excersies to prepare for the practicale and a quiz to prepare me for the multiple choice.

+Day 5: Today is assessment day and i went in nervouse and prepares, i earned a 80% for the assessment.
+After words i began to follow the tutorial i was previously watching on tuesday for the rest of the day and making it a 1/4 through.

+## Week 2:

+Day 1: Today i will be learning units 6 - 9 for today and also begin working on my groups business website

+# summary of units